+Rainwater fittings Repair category 2 Notes There was evidence of corrosion to the original cast iron rear downpipe and the gutter was leaking to the rear.
+It should be appreciated it was not raining at the time of inspection and we are

 Rainwater fittings

-Repair category 1
+Repair category 2

-Notes No significant defects.
-It should be appreciated it was not raining at the time of inspection and we are therefore unable to confirm that all rainwater good joints are watertight.
+Notes therefore unable to confirm that all rainwater good joints are watertight.
 It is widely recommended that monitoring of rainwater goods be undertaken particularly in periods of heavy rainfall.